restonic4/CitadelEngine/README.md

     <li>✅ = Confirmed</li>
     <li>❌ = Rejected / Canceled</li>
     <li>❔ = Unknown / We don't know</li>
+    <li>❓ = We could accept help from the community/contributors, but we won't so it without help</li>
 </ul>

 ### Always In Development (🔄)